facebook/react-native-website/docs/getting-started.md

 <h2>Running your React Native application</h2>

 Install the [Expo](https://expo.io) client app on your iOS or Android phone and connect to the same wireless network as your computer.
 On Android, use the Expo app to scan the QR code from your terminal to open your project.
-On iOS, follow on-screen instructions to get a link.
+On iOS, use the built-in QR code scanner of the Camera app.

 <h3>Modifying your app</h3>